 For some tech companies, this is an explicit goal.
 In 2016, Oracle and Micron Technology helped write a state education bill in Idaho which read, “It is essential that efforts to increase computer science instruction, kindergarten through career, be driven by the needs of industry and be developed in partnership with industry.”
 While two lawmakers objected to the corporate influence on the bill, it passed with an overwhelming majority.

 Some critics argue that the goal of the coding push is to massively increase the number of programmers on the market, depressing wages and bolstering tech companies’ profit margins.
 Though there is no concrete evidence to support this claim, the fact remains that only half of college students who majored in science, technology, engineering or math-related subjects get jobs in their field after graduation.
 That certainly casts doubt on the idea that there is a “skills gap” between workers’ abilities and employers’ needs.
 Concerns about these disparities has helped justify investment in tech education over the past 20 years.

 As millions of dollars flow to technology companies in the name of education, they often bypass other major needs of U.S. schools.
 Technology in the classroom can’t solve the problems that budget cuts, large class sizes and low teacher salaries create.
 Worse still, new research is finding that contemporary tech-driven educational reforms may end up intensifying the problems they were trying to fix.

 Who will benefit most from this new computer science push?
 History tells us that it may not be students.

-Editor’s note: This was updated Dec.
+Editor’s notes: This is an updated version of an article originally published Dec.
+4, 2017.
+It was updated Dec.
 8, 2017, to correct the year Larry Cuban’s book was first published.